Face recognition – fascinating and intriguing

 - 2019-2024 markets and dominant use-cases

-- Face recognition in China, India, United States, EU, and the UK, Brazil, Russia...
+- Face recognition in China, India, the United States, the EU, the UK, Brazil, Russia...

 - Latest hacks: can facial recognition be fooled?